 Where the Group exerts significant influence but not control, equity accounting is applied.
 The Group and its associates use consistent accounting policies.
 Investments in associates are carried in the consolidated balance sheet at cost plus post-acquisition changes in the Group's share of net assets of the associates.
-The consolidated income statement reflects the Group's share of the results of operations of the associate's equity, the Group recognises its share of any changes and discloses this, when applicable in the consolidated financial statements.
+The consolidated income statement reflects the Group's share of the results of operations of the associate.
+Where there has been a change recognised directly in the associate's equity, the Group recognises its share of any changes and discloses this, when applicable in the consolidated financial statements.